TooManyBees/fennel/README.md

 Apparently I'm at the "building a MUD from scratch" stage of quarantine.

-This is a learning exercise to write a MUD from scratch.
+This is a learning exercise to write a MUD engine.
 I have the Merc 2.2 codebase at hand as a rough guide.
+My Winamp playlist has taken me deep into 1990s Fiona Apple.
+There will never be a better time to start.

 ## log::trace!("project thoughts")